- Home

 -

-Except in the Agricultural/Intermunicipal Development Plan (A/ID) district, a development permit is not required for the following types of development so long as they conform to all other relevant provisions of this Bylaw:
+Except for lands in the Agricultural District under the Intermunicipal Development Plan Overlay, a development permit is not required for Agricultural (Farm) buildings so long as they conform to all other relevant provisions of this Bylaw including setbacks, site coverage, height, etc.:

 - Livestock Shelters